Key Takeaways

 Not every selling method works within a PCS timeline.
 Here is an honest breakdown of your five options, ranked by how well they serve military families under time pressure.

-Your property is broadcast to hundreds of competing investors simultaneously.
-Multiple offers arrive within 24 hours.
-You pick the best one and close in 7-14 days.
-No repairs needed — important when you are packing out and have no time or budget for fixes.
+Propcash contacts multiple investors on your behalf simultaneously.
+Offers can arrive within 24-48 hours and closings can happen in as few as 7-14 days.
+No repairs needed, which matters when you are packing out with no time or budget for fixes.
 No commissions.
 No fees.
 The competition between investors is what protects your price, not a single buyer's goodwill.

-For PCS sellers, this is the sweet spot: fast enough to close before you report, competitive enough to protect your equity.
+For PCS sellers, this is the practical option: fast enough to close before you report, and competitive enough to protect your equity.

 2. Traditional Real Estate Agent

-If you have 3+ months of lead time before your report date — which happens with some long-lead PCS orders or when you receive early notification — a traditional listing can maximize your gross sale price.
+If you have 3+ months of lead time before your report date (which happens with some long-lead PCS orders or early notification), a traditional listing can maximize your gross sale price.
 But after subtracting 5-6% in commissions ($12,250-$18,000 on a $245K-$300K home), repair costs, staging, and 3+ months of carrying costs, the net proceeds gap narrows significantly.
-And 15% of traditional contracts fall through before closing — a risk you cannot afford on a PCS timeline.
+And 15% of traditional contracts fall through before closing, a risk you cannot afford on a PCS timeline.

 3. Rent It Out